Wide_Wide_Text_IO is similar in most respects to Text_IO, except that

 [ " a b c d e f " ]

-where a, b, c, d, e, and f are the four or six hexadecimal characters (using uppercase letters) of the wide wide character code.
-For example, ["01A345"] is used to represent the wide wide character with code 16#01A345#.
+fare the four or six hexadecimal characters (using uppercase letters) of the wide wide character code.
+For example,

 If is also possible to use the other Wide_Character encoding methods, such as Shift-JIS, but the other schemes cannot support the full range of wide wide characters.
 An attempt to output a character that cannot be represented using the encoding scheme for the file causes Constraint_Error to be raised.
 An invalid wide character sequence on input also causes Constraint_Error to be raised.